trovu/trovu/docs/shortcuts/namespaces.md

 ### Basic

-The namespaces you use are derived from your settings (settings wheel left of the input field).
+The namespaces you use are derived from your settings (language code and flag next to the burger menu).
 For instance, having set

 -   language: English
 -   country: Unites States